Skip to Content

 The key to pairing is to pick a side dish or entree that will highlight the rich, umami flavor of the eggplant.
 Starchy sides and vegetables seem to work best; I suggest steamed white rice, quinoa, noodles, and vegetables like garlic-fried green beans.
 The eggplant dish goes great with crispy sesame tofuChongqing chicken, or crispy pork.

-• Freeze Let the eggplant cool and add it to a freezer-safe bag or container.
+• Freeze: Let the eggplant cool and transfer it to a freezer-safe bag or container.
 Yuxiang eggplant freezes for 2 months.

-• Reheat – Warm leftovers on the stovetop and enjoy!
+• Reheat: Warm the leftovers on the stovetop and enjoy!

 Frequently Asked Questions